An ETH-ansatz-motivated environmental-branch approach to open quantum systems: Finite-time evolution of RDM

-In this section, we first derive an evolution equation for environmental branches (Sec.\ref{sect-formal-solution}), then, making use of a formal solution to the equation, study properties of a finite time evolution under the ETH ansatz (Sec.\ref{sect-evolv-t0-t}).
+In this section, we first derive an evolution equation for environmental branches (Sec.\ref{sect-formal-solution}); then, making use of a formal solution to the equation, study a finite-time evolution of the RDM under the ETH ansatz (Secs.\ref{sect-evolv-t0-t} and \ref{sect-evolv-t0-t-under-ETH}); and, finally, discuss some properties of $H^{I\E (4)}_{\phi, \alpha \beta}$ (Sec.\ref{sect-HIE4-lambda}).